VaclavZizkovsky/VaclavZizkovsky/README.md

-I'm Vaclav Zizkovsky and I'm from the Czech Republic
+Czech Republic
-I make websites in HTML CSS JS and PHP but I can also create something in Python or C#
+Websites: HTML, CSS, JS, PHP, no frameworks
+A basics of Python, Java and C#